Continuous Process Monitoring Using Vibration Analysis:

 - Prevention of “choking” of hammer mills in grain processing equipment that results in fires

 - Enunciating cracked or worn tooling in very high volume automated assembly machines

 - Enunciation of machining irregularities such as chatter, loss of lubricant, and cutter wear

 - Monitoring of assembly line finished product for production defects using acoustic or vibration input.
-Defects that have routinely been captured include porosity in castings, improper cintering, inspection of manufactured gear boxes in high volume production, dimensional variation of finished parts
+Defects that have routinely been captured include porosity in castings, improper sintering, inspection of manufactured gear boxes in high volume production, dimensional variation of finished parts

 - Gear boxes in high volume production, dimensional variation of finished parts

-Continuous monitoring reduces process variation, improves product quality, and safety and reduces labor content in identifying and managing failures.
+Continuous monitoring reduces process variation, improves product quality and safety, and reduces labor content in identifying and managing failures.

 - Provides a baseline of machine performance and TRENDS machine performance

 - Monitors critical components in the system and warns of imminent failures